electerm/electerm-npm/CONTRIBUTING.md

 `packageRoot` is one level above `npm/`, both here and in the published tarball, so the installer behaves identically in a checkout and after `npm i -g`.

-`README.md` is a copy of the main repo's README — it is what the npm package page renders.
-Keep the "This npm package" section at the bottom when re-syncing it.
+`README.md` / `README_cn.md` describe this npm installer (what it does, supported platforms, proxy, upgrade) plus a short "About electerm" section linking to the main repo.
+They are not copies of the app README.
+Keep EN and CN in sync when editing.

 ## Development